nightscout/nightscout.github.io/docs/vendors/heroku/new_user.md

 </br>

-e) Enter your CGM in the Cloud site name: invent a name you will use to see your BG in the cloud.
+c) Enter your CGM in the Cloud site name: invent a name you will use to see your BG in the cloud.
 Confirm that the name is available.

-f) Don’t change the region.
+d) Don’t change the region.

 <img src="../../../nightscout/img/NewNS33.png" style="zoom:80%;" />